tonishka/tp/docs/team/ckcherry23.md

   [#36](https://github.com/AY2122S2-CS2103T-W12-4/tp/pull/36).

   * Implemented changes to allow creation of contacts with the same name as long as tags are different.
-This takes into consideration that multiple contacts may have the same full name, but still helps us keep our persons list unique:
+This takes into consideration that multiple contacts may have the same full name, but still helps us keep our contacts unique:
   [#96](https://github.com/AY2122S2-CS2103T-W12-4/tp/pull/96).

   * Implemented setting focus to the command box after navigation to decrease number of mouse clicks and improve UX: